Contents:

 What Is Monad?

-Monad is a next-gen Layer-1 blockchain that scales Ethereum-style smart contracts without sacrificing decentralization or developer familiarity.
+Monad is a next-generation Layer-1 blockchain, now live on mainnet (launched November 24, 2025), designed to scale Ethereum-style smart contracts without sacrificing decentralization or developer familiarity.
 It employs parallel and deferred execution, super-scalar pipelining, and a custom state database MonadDB to deliver up to 10,000 transactions per second, 1-second blocks, and single-slot finality.

 Fully EVM-compatible, Monad enables developers to deploy existing Solidity apps without rewriting code — positioning it as a robust rival to chains like Solana, Base, and Arbitrum in the race for faster, more efficient decentralized infrastructure.